fergusq/tampio/README.md

     väliaikainen vektori painetaan nykyiselle sivulle,
     	missä väliaikainen vektori on uusi vektori, jonka komponentteja ovat yksi, kaksi ja kolme eikä muuta

+### Return statements

+A method can return a value using the return statement.

+    [expression/nominative] palautetaan

+For example, to return a zero:

+    nolla palautetaan

 ### If statements